Identity Assurance Level Requirements

 Evidence Collection

-For all types of proofing the CSP SHALL collect:
+For identity proofing at IAL3, the CSP SHALL collect:

-- One piece of FAIR Evidence and one piece of STRONG; or
+- One piece of FAIR evidence and one piece of STRONG evidence or

 Evidence Validation

-- Each piece of FAIR or STRONG evidence presented SHALL be validated using one of the following techniques.
+- Each piece of FAIR or STRONG evidence that is presented SHALL be validated using one of the following techniques:

-- Confirming the authenticity of digital evidence through interrogation of digital security features (e.g., signatures on assertions or data).
+- Confirming the authenticity of the digital evidence by interrogating the digital security features (e.g., signatures on assertions or data)

-- Confirming the authenticity of physical evidence using automated scanning technology able to detect physical security features.
+- Confirming the authenticity of the physical evidence using automated scanning technology that can detect physical security features

-- Confirming the integrity of physical security features of presented evidence through visual inspection by a proofing agent using real-time or asynchronous processes (e.g., offline manual review).
+- Confirming the integrity of any physical security features through a visual inspection by a proofing agent using a real-time or asynchronous process (e.g., offline manual review)

-- Confirming the integrity of physical security features through physical and tactile inspection of security features by a proofing agent at an onsite location.
+- Confirming the integrity of any physical security features through physical and tactile inspection by a proofing agent at an on-site location

-- Each Piece of SUPERIOR evidence SHALL be validated through cryptographic verification of the evidence contents and the issuing source, including digital signature verification and the validation of any trust chain back to a trust anchor.
-SUPERIOR evidence unable to be validated using cryptographic verification SHALL be considered STRONG evidence and validated consistent with the requirements above.
+- Each piece of SUPERIOR evidence SHALL be validated through the cryptographic verification of the evidence contents and the issuing source, including digital signature verification and the validation of any trust chain back to a trust anchor.
+Any piece of SUPERIOR evidence that cannot be validated using this method MAY be considered STRONG evidence if it can be validated by using one of the techniques provided above.

 Attribute Validation